Restore HyWorks Controller

 -

-- In the HyWorks-managed database high-availability, the secondary management node should be freshly installed and should be added into the existing cluster; this will bring the new management node as the secondary in the cluster.
+- In the HyWorks-managed database high-availability, the secondary management node should be freshly installed and should be added to the existing cluster; this will bring the new management node as the secondary in the cluster.- Primary: - For high availability in an SQL-managed database, make the current secondary the primary and remove the old primary management node from the cluster.
+This management node does not need to be restored; instead, a new management node can be installed and configured to point to the existing database.

 -